The-Marcy-Lab-School-Assignments/swe-sr-1-1-Julioj1/README.md

 According to MDN, a function in JavaScript is a set of statements that performs a task or calculates a value.
 It is one of the fundamental building blocks in JavaScript.
 For a procedure to qualify as a function, it should typically take some input and return an output, exhibiting a clear relationship between the input and output.
 To utilize a function, it must be defined within the scope from which it is intended to be called.

 You can think of a function like a tool you can use to automate a task instead of writing a block of code every time you want to do this task you can call the function to do it, it makes it way easier and faster.
-[Replace with your explanation of the concept with an analogy]

 Check out this example: